jonkster/YAAXI/boxes/autopilot/README.md

-The box is not meant to be an exact model of an actual real world autopilot (mostly because X-Plane doesn't replicate a lot of GA autopilot functionality exactly anyway) but it is roughly similar in function to a KAP140.
+The box is not meant to be an exact model of an actual real world autopilot (mostly because X-Plane doesn't replicate a lot of GA autopilot functionality exactly anyway) but it is roughly similar in function to a KAP140 or the Garmin G1000 autopilot.

-It also operates the DI/HSI/RMI heading bug and OBS.
+It also allows you to adjust the DI/HSI/RMI heading bug and OBS via knobs.

 Autopilot mode annunciators and altitude selection are displayed on a 128x64 dot matrix LCD display, (ST7920 chipset) that is driven as a serial (SPI)